 Discussion and reflection on findings

+As described, we combine qualitative thematic analysis and quantitative networks analysis.
+We will in this section first discuss strength and weaknesses of this approach.
+Secondly, we will discuss the tensions identified in contemporary literature through analysis and relate the finding to the origins of inquiry.

 The origins of inquiry as seen from a Deweyan perspective is an experiential education which aims at creating educative situations with active participants.
 Even at the origins of inquiry there seemed to be a tension between inquiry as scientific practice, where the aim is to make sense and evidence of data and child-centred experiential education, where the aim is to underpin meaningful learning with the curiosity of the child.
-We believe that our findings both from theoretical and empirical excerpts illustrate that this tension is still present.
+We believe that our findings illustrate that this tension is still present.

-The four different positions we found in theoretical and empirical excerpts and the difference between their prevalence and connections in theoretical and empirical maps, merit a discussion of a theory-practice gap and a science-pedagogy gap.
+The four different positions we found in excerpts and the difference between their prevalence and connections, merit a discussion of a theory-practice gap and a science-pedagogy gap.
 The theory-practice gap appears as a lack of the Developing science-related competency as mediating between Modelling scientific practice through teaching and Child exploration and experience of the world positions when ECIBSE is implemented.
 The science-pedagogy gap appears as the non-reciprocal connections between Modelling scientific practice through teaching, representing science, and Child exploration and experience of the world position representing the field of pedagogy.
 In this interpretation, Developing science-related competency may represent the field of science education.
 This could lead to a discussion of whether practical implementations in ECIBSE tend to place too much weight on either achieving science knowledge or the child’s interest and exploration and not on bridging the two through a contemporary view of competency development.

 In addition, the positions warrant a discussion of what should be learned in ECE and what should be learned later in school.
 For example, with respect to the cognitive and executive level of development (Hollingworth & Vandermaas-Peeler, 2017), letting the children experience how to cooperate before asking them to discuss may be beneficial.
 For the same reasons, letting children learn to observe, classify, and ask their own questions might be a part of a science-related competency to be developed before learning to draw conclusions based on evidence.

-Our analysis does not indicate if particular papers are more inclined towards science-practice or child exploration, and we have not explicitly addressed potential discrepancies in theory and empirical excerpts in the same paper.
-This is because we acknowledge our findings are influenced by our interpretations and biases and should be further validated before considering whether such an endeavour would be fruitful.
 However, we argue that this analysis contributes to a deeper understanding of ECIBSE and raises questions worth reflecting on with regards to the role played by scientific practice, when implemented in ECE settings.
 The positions we found may expand discussions about whether children should learn scientific practice like real scientists or explore the world as creative beings, which in many cases take on a dichotomous nature.
 We can now add to those discussions by pointing out that development of science-related competencies might be at the nexus of developing children’s capacity to initiate their own explorations and gain agency in learning science.